DolphinGui/function_pipes/README.md

 ## How to install

 Clone this git repo into your project, and include this in your cmake `include_directories`.
-I'll figure out conan and vcpkg packaging later.
+Use `conan install .` to install locally.

 ## Dependencies
 It uses `<tuple>` and `<utility>` from libstdc++ for c++17.